-Pay Per Click (PPC) is seen by many as the best marketing strategy to promote your business online, with many businesses trying their hand with PPC before taking the plunge into Search Engine Optimisation (SEO).
+Pay Per Click (PPC) is seen by many as one of the best Marketing Strategy to promote your business online.
+With many businesses trying their hand with PPC before taking the plunge into Search Engine Optimisation (SEO).

-However like SEO, Pay per Click has its advantages and disadvantages and its important that you know both before taking the step into PPC first.
+However like SEO, Pay per Click has its advantages and disadvantages.
+It’s important that you know both before taking the step into PPC first.